Matthiesen-dev/cobblemon-poketotem/README.md

 Note, all versions of PokeTotems can be right-clicked to automatically convert into a Pokemon assuming the server-owner has not restricted the permissions for `/totemtopoke` and `/totemtopoke-redeem`

+**Note to map-makers/server-owners:**

+If you are planning on creating custom loot rewards using the Totems, it is recommended to use the Cloned PokemonTotems instead of the Normal PokeTotems.

 ## Requirements

 - [Cobblemon v1.7.3+](https://modrinth.com/mod/cobblemon/)